cniculae/shellbot/README.md

 # shellbot
-Shell Bot for Facebook Messenger
+## Shell Bot for Facebook Messenger

+As the subtitle says.
+Unix shell implemented for Facebook messenger through a bot framework.
+Nothing more